Followers

 Cool Under Pressure

 But his knowledge of the area from the last war and his military experience helped save a large part of the routed army.
-St. Clair himself was injured and barely made it back after being cut off by advancing British forces.
+St. Clair was himself injured and barely made it back after being cut off by advancing British forces.

 Major General Arthur St. Clair